atotic/gesturion/README.md

 gesture recognition library
 ## TODO
 - swipeLeftFeedback
-  - completed
-    - if open > 50% (or 100px?) leave menu fully open
-    - if open < 50% close menu
   - if another gesture started, cancel any other gesture feedbacks?
   - if gesture was already open, and same gestures started on the same element, reuse old feedback.
     - we might need some kind of gestureFeedback manager too?